jonegil/gui-with-gio/README.md

 [Get started - Time the egg](https://jonegil.github.io/gui-with-gio/egg_timer/)

+## And there's more
-Once you locked that one in, continue with [a more advanced app](https://jonegil.github.io/gui-with-gio/telepromtper/), a teleprompter, that adds animation and reacts to user input, both keyboard and mouse.
+The first tutorial will get you started.
+But if your needs are more advanced, continue with [a more advanced app](https://jonegil.github.io/gui-with-gio/teleprompter/) where we build a Teleprompter that adds animation and reacts to user input, both keyboard shortcut keys and mouse gestures.

 ## Background